groupdocs-merger/GroupDocs.Merger-Products/content/merger/python-net/remove/epub.en.md

 platform_tag: "python-net"

 ############################# Head ############################
-head_title: "Rearrange EPUB pages in Python via .NET"
+head_title: "Remove pages from EPUB in Python via .NET apps"
-head_description: "Use GroupDocs.Merger for Python via .NET to quickly reorder pages in EPUB documents.
-Process PDFs, Word, Excel, PowerPoint files, images, and more with ease."
+head_description: "Easily delete specific pages from EPUB files using GroupDocs.Merger for Python via .NET.
+Process PDFs, Word, Excel, PowerPoint, images, archives, and more."

 ############################# Header ############################
-title: "Rearrange pages in EPUB"
+title: "Remove pages from EPUB"
-description: "GroupDocs.Merger for Python via .NET enables Python applications to modify page order in EPUB documents effortlessly."
+description: "GroupDocs.Merger for Python via .NET brings powerful page removal capabilities to your Python applications, making document management easier."
 subtitle: "GroupDocs.Merger for Python via .NET"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Try for free"
+    - title: "Try for Free"
       link: "https://releases.groupdocs.com/merger/python-net/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Merger"
+    title: "What is GroupDocs.Merger?"
     link: "/merger/python-net/"
     link_title: "Learn more"
     picture: "about_merger.svg" # 480 X 400
     content: |
-       [GroupDocs.Merger for Python via .NET](/merger/python-net/) is a versatile document processing tool that supports more than 50 file formats, including PDF, Word, Excel, PowerPoint, images, and archives.
-It provides features for merging, splitting, extracting, moving, swapping, and removing pages.
+       [GroupDocs.Merger for Python via .NET](/merger/python-net/) is a powerful document processing tool that supports over 50 file formats, including PDF, Word, Excel, PowerPoint, Visio, images, and archives.
+It lets you merge, split, extract, move, swap, and delete pages, improving how you handle documents in your applications.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to rearrange EPUB pages"
+    title: "Steps to remove pages from EPUB"
     content: |
-      [GroupDocs.Merger](/merger/python-net/) makes it easy to move pages within EPUB documents.
-Upgrade your Python via .NET applications with advanced document management features.
+      With [GroupDocs.Merger](/merger/python-net/), you can quickly delete pages from EPUB documents.
+Integrate it into your Python via .NET apps for enhanced document management.

-      1. Provide the path to the EPUB document.
+      1. Provide the file path of the EPUB document.
-      2. Select the page number and specify its new position.
+      2. Select the pages you want to delete.
-      3. Execute the move operation.
+      3. Run the removal operation.
-      4. Save the modified document.
+      4. Save the updated document.

     code:
       platform: "nodejs-java"